Kirin investigates if donations went to Myanmar’s forces

 A televised ceremony for a $6,000 donation showed the commander of Myanmar’s military.

-Kirin Group acknowledged Friday it needs to check its donations better and halted them in Myanmar while the probe is ongoing.
+Tokyo-based Kirin Holdings Co. acknowledged Friday it needs to check its donations better and said it had halted them in Myanmar until the investigation is finished.
+It was unclear when that will happen.

+Seema Joshi, head of business and human rights at Amnesty International, said Japan has a responsibility to ensure companies don’t contribute to rights abuses.

+“Not only is there a risk that these donations actually funded the operations of military units involved in crimes against humanity, but the choice to appear in a donation ceremony with Myanmar’s top military leaders also sends a worrying message that Myanmar Brewery endorsed the military’s actions against the Rohingya population,” she said.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.